Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   enable options.

-Also, considering observability as a security property, take note of the logging configuration of NGINX, notably its centralisation capabilities with easy to configure log sending to a syslog server.
+Also, considering observability as a security property, take note of the logging configuration of NGINX, notably its centralization capabilities with easy to configure log sending to a syslog server.

 |